-TABLE 3-8SUBTASK REASON CODES AND CORRESPONDING STATE CHANGES
+TABLE 3-8 SUBTASK REASON CODES AND CORRESPO ONDING STATE CHANGES

 SUBTASK REASON CODE SUBTASK STATE CHANGE

-x'00' End of task; bytes 2 and 3 are binary end of task codes
+X'00' End of task; bytes 2 and 3 are binary end of task codes

-יוסיא Paused
+יו0יא Paused

 X'02' Continued

 X'03' Suspended

 X'04' Released

 X'05' Rolled out

 X'06' Rolled in

 X'07' Started by a task other than the monitor

 X'08' Accounting overflow (MTM or AFDCB only)

-In a Model 3200MPS System, a task can receive a trap in response to the auxiliary processing unit (APU) signals that indicate APU state changes or errors.
+| In the 3200MPS Family of Processors, a task can receive a trap in response to the APU signals that indicate APU state changes or errors.
 Section 3.6.3 describes the SVC6 CONNECT and THAW functions that associate APUs with the task.
-Figure 3-7 shows the format of the task queue entry for an APU signal.
+Figure 3-7 shows the format of the task queue entry (TQE) for an APU signal.